- Who We Are

 An ounce of prevention is worth a pound of cure.
 That’s why the UFT demands that the Department of Education require all schools to have a comprehensive safety plan.

 It is not only a UFT demand, but a mandate in state legislation (Safe Schools Against Violence in Education, or SAVE) and part of the Chancellor’s Regulations.

 A good safety plan is a detailed blueprint of procedures designed to keep schools safe during normal school operations and in an emergency.

 It should include such things as the chain of command, where school safety agents are normally posted, visitor screening procedures, how to report an intruder, how to cover lunchrooms if staff on duty are absent, and provisions for security before school, while classes are in session and during after-school programs.

 Every school must prepare a safety plan, review it annually and update it as the school’s needs change.
-Every September it must be revised and then submitted both to the DOE and, later, to the NYPD for approval.
+Every September it must be revised and then submitted to the DOE and, later, to the NYPD for approval.

 Even a good safety plan is worthwhile only if the school community is familiar with its provisions.
 Staff and students should know clearly what to do in everyday situations and during a crisis.

 You can help to make your school’s safety plan the powerful tool it was meant to be by exercising these important rights:

-- Providing ongoing input, through your UFT chapter, into the contents of your school’s safety plan.
+- Provide ongoing input, through your UFT chapter, into the contents of your school’s safety plan.

 Both UFT contract Article 10B and Chancellor’s Regulation A-414 require the principal of every school to establish a safety committee.
 (Buildings that house more than one school must have one safety plan and one safety committee for the entire building.)